pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 All scripts & files needed for the whole deployment pipeline should be in VCS.
 One for commit stage, one for acceptance, and so on.

-- [ ] Research Domain Driver Design.
+- [ ] Research Domain Driven Design.

 Deploying regardless of to prod or beta or anything else should use the same deployment script.
 Config should be refactored out.